This Very Un-Florida Spot Has Some of Florida’s Best Beaches

 Luckily, I knew exactly where to go when my fiancé and I veered slightly south from the main motorway.
 Venturing down Scenic Highway 30A, we landed in Rosemary Beach, one of 16 towns along the Gulf Coast that make up South Walton.

 “We’re older than this town,” I said incredulously as I looked at the sign welcoming us to what would be our home for the next few days.
-Established in 1995, Rosemary Beach is not even the youngest in South Walton, but it is a perfect example of the intentionality that went towards developing this area into the idyllic beachfront escape that it is today.
+Established in 1995, Rosemary Beach is not even the youngest in South Walton, but it is a perfect example of the planning that went into developing this area into the idyllic beachfront escape that it is today.

-Cobblestoned streets, brick-paved sidewalks, fire-powered street lamps, and buildings that look straight out of the Dutch West Indies all come together in Rosemary Beach, exuding utopic vibes.
-The town is so perfect that it looks and feels like it should be a movie set.
+Cobblestoned streets, brick-paved sidewalks, fire-powered street lamps, and buildings that look straight out of the Dutch West Indies all come together in Rosemary Beach, exuding utopian vibes.
+The town is so perfect that it looks and feels like a movie set.

 Built with the principals of New Urbanism—a concept that originated in South Walton—the town is entirely walkable (or bikeable if you prefer) with homes built close together, a town center full of restaurants and shops, plus plenty of lush greenery with pocket parks scattered throughout.
 Once we parked our car at The Pearl, our hotel and the architectural star of the town square, we didn’t need to move it.
 Part of what makes Rosemary Beach the ultimate destination for romantic getaways or family vacations is the ease of getting around and the tranquility that comes with that.